 Chiesa della Pietà is short for Santa Maria della Pietà.
 Its previous name was Santa Maria della Visitazione.
 The church we see today emerged in 1760.
 It connected the original structure, an orphanage, and Ospedale della Pietà.
 Its design was in the hands of Giorgio Massari, but the facade stayed incomplete until 1906.
 The exterior design is relatively simple compared to some other Venice churches.
 Outside, above the main entrance, you'll see a large bas-relief by Marsili depicting Charity.

 Inside the church

-As you walk inside the church, you'll be in awe of its oval interior and the artwork collection.
-Above the main entrance door, you'll find a painting by Alessandro Bonvicino called Jesus in Simon's House.
-Look at the marvelous ceiling frescos by Tiepolo and his aide, Jacopo Guarana.
+As you walk inside the church, you'll be in awe of its interior and the artwork collection it houses.
+Above the main entrance door, you'll see a painting by Alessandro Bonvicino called Jesus in Simon's House.
+Then, look up to see the marvelous ceiling frescos by Tiepolo and his aide, Jacopo Guarana.
 The frescoes depict Strength and Peace and the Triumph of Faith.
 Chiesa della Pietà has a few chapels, but the one by Giovanni Maria Morlaiter is very charming.
 It has a beautiful tabernacle decorated with bronze figures.
 The main altarpiece is the Visitation by Giambattista Piazzetta.
 Since he couldn't finish the painting, his student, Giuseppe Angeli, completed the painting.
 At the side altars, notice the precious works by Giuseppe Angeli, Angelo Marinetti, and Maggiotto.

 10.15am-noon & 3-5pm Tue-Fri